 Let’s start by looking at the USP of your business.
 This is what will make your marketing campaigns stand out in a crowded marketplace, so it needs to be included in your brief.

-The key to writing a digital marketing strategy is knowing who the target audience is for your business.
+The key to writing a digital marketing strategy is to know the target audience for your business.
 Does the product/service appeal to men who have an interest in fashion aged 25-34, or is it more likely to be women with an interest in gardening aged 45-54?
-In short, knowing your target demographic allows for more focused marketing.
+Knowing your target demographic allows for more focused marketing.

 Start by working out your goals.
 What would class as a conversion?
-Online conversion is not always a sale, it could be downloading a document or signing up to a newsletter etc…
+Online conversion is not always a sale.
+It could be downloading a document or signing up to a newsletter.

-Set a timeline for goals to be achieved.
+Set a timeline in the brief for goals to be achieved.
 Good digital marketing is highly measurable and can be tweaked & optimised regularly.
-However, digital marketing should be seen as a long term investment.
+However, digital marketing should be seen as a long-term investment.

 - Integrate with a digital Google Partner agency team?